AtomicMegaNerd/py_pinyin_txt/README.md

 You must have Python 3.8 installed along with pip in order to use this program.
 You can get Python 3.8 from [Python.org](https://python.org).

+Please note that this program supports and uses the UTF-8 encoding for the plain text files.

 ## Installation

 You can install this program using pip directly from GitHub.